Permission to Travel With Child Out of Country

 Also bear in mind, that if your child does not have a passport in his/her name, one will be needed.
 Children may not travel on their parents' passports.

 Even infants need their own passport.
 A consent from the other parent is required to obtain a U.S. passport for a child.
-Notice:
+You can download the Travel consent form here

 We provide these answers